Identification and adaptive control of a high-contrast focal plane wavefront correction system

+where $S_{k, j}$, the covariance from the system instability term $r_k$, is assumed to be a constant scalar matrix, $\delta^2 \mathbb{I}_{2 \times 2}$, over iterations.
+In our following simulation and experiment, since the instability term is much smaller compared with the Jacobian bias, we neglect $\delta^2$ (assume $\delta^2=0$) and only identify $\sigma^2$ to determine the process noise covariance.
+Without changing exposure time, the observation noise covariance matrix is also a constant scalar matrix over iterations,

 where $\nu$ is the standard deviation of the observation noise and $n$ is the number of pairs of probes.
-As a result, the model parameters are $\theta_j = \{G_j, Q_{j}, R_{j}\}$, where $Q_j$ and $R_j$ are scalar matrices.
+As a result, the model parameters are simplified as $\theta_j = \{G_j, \sigma^2, \nu^2\}$ in the current E-M algorithm for the FPWC system.

 The E-M equations for $X_j$, $Y_j$, and $\theta_j$ can be derived following the approach of Ghahramani et al.\cite{ghahramani1996parameter}.
+As shown in that paper, for a linear Gaussian dynamical system like FPWC, the E-step can be achieved by Kalman filtering and Rauch smoothing and the M-step can be achieved by finding the analytical solution of a quadratic optimization problem.
+However, since the Jacobian matrix and observation matrix in FPWC have shared parameters and our control variables are high-dimensional, the model parameter update equations and the optimization method are a little different from the standard approach.
+The implementation details of the E-M algorithm for FPWC system are explained in next section.
 For notational simplicity, we will omit the subscript $j$ in the following derivations and discussions, understanding that the E-step and the M-step are repeated $N_{pix}$ times.